Liquidity Provider Integration Guide

 Markups can be applied by instrument, account type, region, or client segment.
 Mature brokers define markups as configuration, not code.

-5) Multi-LP routing strategies
+5) Multi-LP Routing Strategies

 Routing is where you turn "multiple LPs" into a performance advantage.
 A robust router considers success rate, latency, rejects, and cost.

-- Primary + fallback: route to LP A, fallback to LP B on reject/timeout
+Route to LP A, fallback to LP B on reject/timeout

-- Region-aware routing: LPs can perform differently by geography and session
+LPs can perform differently by geography and session

-- Instrument routing: metals/crypto may need different LP selection
+Metals/crypto may need different LP selection

-- Latency-aware routing: choose the fastest stable venue for that symbol
+Choose the fastest stable venue for that symbol

-6) Risk controls (A-Book, B-Book, hybrid)
+6) Risk Controls (A-Book, B-Book, Hybrid)

 Liquidity integration is inseparable from risk.
 If you don't define risk policy, your execution becomes inconsistent and hard to defend.